group of PA students posing outside college building

 Letters of Recommendation

-The Touro California Joint MSPAS/MPH Program requires three letters of recommendation, which are generally submitted with the CASPA application.
-One letter must be from a licensed healthcare provider.
-The source of the remaining letters is up to you.
-We do not accept reference letters from friends, family, the applicant’s personal healthcare provider, or patients/clients.
+• The source of the remaining letter is up to you (e.g., professors, mentors, colleagues).
+We do not accept reference letters from friends, family, the applicant’s healthcare provider, or patients/clients.

 If letters are not submitted with the CASPA application, they may be sent directly to the Office of Admissions (tuc.admit@touro.edu).
-Please note that submitting letters outside of the CASPA application may delay review of your application.
+Please note that submitting letters outside of the CASPA application may delay the review of your application.

 Be sure to submit all application materials prior to their respective deadlines.
 Letters of recommendation are used for admissions purposes only and do not become part of your official academic record.